 He said: “It was likely on the floor, walking around and eating mainly seeds and nuts.

-Paul Scofield, the senior curator of natural history at Canterbury Museum, told AFP that researchers were “putting our money on it being flightless”.
+According to Paul Scofield, senior curator of natural history at Canterbury Museum, researchers are “putting our money on it being flightless”.

-In New Zealand, once home to the Moa, a now-extinct species whose altitude is estimated to be 3,6 m (11 ft 8 in).
-The discovery of big birds is not unusual.
+New Zealand was once home to the Moa, a now-extinct animal with an estimated altitude of 3,6 m (11 ft 8 in).
+The discovery of large birds is not unusual.

-The region known for being abundant in Miocene fossils, which ranged from 23 million to 5.3 million years ago, is Saint Bathans where the leg bones of this big parrot were excavated.
+Saint Bathans is an area notable for its abundance of Miocene fossils, which spanned from 23 million to 5.3 million years ago, and is where the leg bones of this large parrot were discovered.

 “Nobody has ever discovered an extinct gigantic parrot until now–everywhere, however,” Prof. Worthy said to AFP.